If you are subjected to workplace bullying and harassment from anyone, there are places to go for help.

 - teasing or regularly making someone the brunt of practical jokes

 - displaying material that is degrading or offensive

 - spreading gossip, rumours and innuendo of a malicious nature.

 Violence, assault and stalking are extreme forms of bullying that are a criminal offence.

 Bullying is not tolerated in the workplace no matter where it comes from: your employer, another apprentice or trainee, a client or a customer, any person in a position of authority, or from any other business contact.
 It doesn’t matter if bullying is carried out by an individual or a group – it’s still bullying and it can be stopped.

 Employers are ultimately responsible for any bullying that happens in their workplace.
-The Occupational Health, Safety and Welfare Act 1996 makes it clear that employers must provide a safe and healthy working environment, which includes the prevention of bullying and harassment.
+The Work Health and Safety Act 2012 makes it clear that employers must provide a safe and healthy working environment, which includes the prevention of bullying and harassment.

 The Office of the Training Advocate